theguythatmakesstuff/ScratchEverywhere-ps3-port/README.md

 - [3DS, GameCube, and Wii] `ENABLE_BUBBLES` (default: `1`): If set to `1`, the loading screen is enabled, if set to `0` the screen is simply black during that time.
 - `ENABLE_AUDIO` (default: `1`): If set to `1`, Audio will be enabled.
 If set to `0`, it will be disabled.
-- `ENABLE_CLOUDVARS` (default: `0`): If set to `1`, cloud variable support is enabledd, if set to `0` cloud variables are treated like normal variables.
-If you're project doesn't use cloud variables it is recommended to leave this turned off.
+- `ENABLE_CLOUDVARS` (default: `0`): If set to `1`, cloud variable support is enabled, if set to `0` cloud variables are treated like normal variables.
+If your project doesn't use cloud variables, it is recommended to leave this turned off.
 If you run into errors while building try turning this off and see if that fixes the errors.

 ## Disclaimer

-This project is not affiliated with Scratch, the Scratch team, or Nintendo.
+This project is not affiliated with Scratch, the Scratch Team, or any of the supported platforms' parent companies or organizations.